ionescu77/encode-club-ai-and-gpt-bootcamp-q3-homework-week1/README.md

-# encode-club-ai-and-gpt-bootcamp-q3-homework-week1
+# Homework for week 1

-Encode Club AI and GPT Bootcamp.
-Q3.
-Homework for week 1
+In this repo you will find the code en documentation of the homework for week 1 of the **Encode Club AI and GPT Bootcamp - Q3**.